 RA program reforms necessary to maintain reliability while reducing potentially costly backstop procurement.
-These...may include central buyers, a multi-year procurement framework for Local RA (and associated cost allocation), as well as other proposals to address out-of-market procurement and increase transparency.

-In June 2018, the Commission issued Decision (D.) 18-06-030 in Track 1 of this proceeding, in which the Commission discussed and analyzed whether central procurement or load serving entity (LSE)-based procurement was most appropriate for local RA procurement.
+These...may include central buyers, a multi-year procurement framework for Local RA (and associated cost allocation), as well as other proposals to address out-of-market procurement and increase transparency.1 central procurement or load serving entity (LSE)-based procurement was most appropriate for local RA procurement.
 The Commission concluded that:

+In June 2018, the Commission issued Decision (D.) 18-06-030 in Track 1 of this proceeding, in which the Commission discussed and analyzed whether

-&lt;sup>1 Scoping Memo at 6.
+1 Scoping Memo at 6.

-[W]e believe that a central buyer system - for at least some portion of local RA - is the solution most likely to provide cost efficiency, market certainty, reliability, administrative efficiency, and customer protection.
+[W]e believe that a central buyer system - for at least some portion of local RA - is the solution most likely to provide cost efficiency, market certainty, reliability, administrative efficiency, and customer protection.2